cms-analysis/CombineHarvester/HIG16044/input/VHbbInstructions.md

 Create the pre- and postfit yield tables:
 `python scripts/printYieldTables.py --workspace output/<output_folder_zeroed_out>/cmb/ws.root --fit_file output/<output_folder>/cmb/fitDiagnostics.Test.root`

-It is *very* important to use fit results for the *full* model, otherwise the uncertainties on the yields will not be correct. <output_folder_zeroed_out> and <output_folder> are therefore explicitly different, unless yield tables are madefor the full model too.
+It is *very* important to use fit results for the *full* model, otherwise the uncertainties on the yields will not be correct. <output_folder_zeroed_out> and <output_folder> are therefore explicitly different, unless yield tables are made for the full model too.

 ## Other plots
+### Channel compatibility

+### S-over-B ordered plot
+As inputs we will need the orignal combined datacard, the original combined workspace and the RooFit result obtained when running FitDiagnostics.
+First we need to set up some datacards with the bins re-ordered according to post-fit S/B

+`python scripts/prepareSoverBordered.py -w output/<original_output_folder>/cmb/ws.root -f output/<original_output_folder>/cmb/fitDiagnostics.Test.root -d output/<original_output_folder>/cmb/combined.txt.cmb`

+This writes out S/B ordered datacards for the SR categories only to output/vhbb_sbordered/vhbb_2016.txt

+Make the workspace for these cards:
+`combineTool.py -M T2W -o "ws.root" -i output/vhbb_sbordered/ `

+Now we need to run PostFitShapesFromWorkspace on the new S/B ordered workspace we have just made, using the RooFit result we have been using all along:
+`PostFitShapesFromWorkspace -d output/vhbb_sbordered/vhbb_2016.txt -w output/vhbb_sbordered/ws.root -o shapes.root --postfit --sampling -f output/<output_folder>/cmb/fitDiagnostics.Test.root:fit_s`

+To make the plot:
+`python scripts/plotSoverBordered.py -f shapes.root --log_y --custom_y_range --ratio`

+*Some code cleanup and cosmetic changes still required*

 To be updated

 ## Diagnostic tools